* Company filed liquidation request early Friday

 * Says it has received a number of proposals to buy assets

-Nov 16 (Reuters) - Hostess Brands Inc, the bankrupt maker of Twinkies and Wonder Bread, has sought a U.S. court’s permission to go out of business after failing to get wage and benefit cuts from thousands of its striking bakery workers.
+Nov 16 (Reuters) - Hostess Brands Inc, the bankrupt maker of Twinkies snack cakes and loaves of Wonder Bread, is seeking a U.S. court’s permission to go out of business after failing to get wage and benefit cuts from thousands of its striking bakery workers.

-Hostess, which has about $2.5 billion in sales from a long list of snack cakes and breads, filed the request with the U.S. Bankruptcy Court in New York early Friday morning.
+The 82-year-old Hostess, which has about $2.5 billion in sales and is one of the largest wholesale bakers and distributors of breads and snack cakes in the United States, filed the request with the U.S. Bankruptcy Court in New York early Friday morning.
+A hearing on the matter is set for Monday.

 “We’ll be selling the brands and as much of the infrastructure as we can,” said company spokesman Lance Ignon.
 “There is value in the brands.
 But some bakeries will never open again as bakeries.”

-Ignon said the company was making final deliveries on Friday of products made Thursday night.
-Hostess’s top-selling products are its chocolate cupcakes, cream-filled Twinkies cakes and its powdered sugar and frosted “Donettes.”
+Ignon said the company made final deliveries on Friday of products made Thursday night.
+Hostess’s top-selling products are its chocolate cupcakes, Twinkies cakes and its powdered sugar and frosted “Donettes.”

-Hostess blamed burdensome wage and pension obligations for its financial woes.
-It said a strike by members of the Bakery, Confectionery, Tobacco Workers and Grain Millers International Union, which began last week, was the latest of a series of labor troubles that had crippled the company’s ability to produce and deliver products at several facilities.
+Hostess blamed heavy debt and burdensome wage and pension obligations for its financial woes.
+It said a strike by members of the Bakery, Confectionery, Tobacco Workers and Grain Millers International Union (BCTGM), which began Nov.
+9, was the latest in years of labor troubles that had crippled the company’s ability to restructure its finances and produce and deliver products at several facilities.

 “The people who are running this company are not interested in making bread,” said Roger Harrison, 56, who bags buns at the Hostess plant in Lenexa, Kansas, and has been with the company for 35 years.

-“They are not in the baking industry; they are just interested in the money,” said Harrison, 56.
-“This company is so unstable that once they close, maybe someone can take over and buy it and give us more stability.”
+“They are not in the baking industry; they are just interested in the money,” said Harrison.

 “The union has been the death of this company,” said a human resources manager who recently left Hostess.